 - Fresh Air Ventilation – Helps dilute and remove contaminants because indoor air can be up to 5 times more polluted than the air outside

-- Air Filtration – Aprilaire MERV 16 Allergy & Asthma Filters capture up to 96%* of virus-size airborne particles (*Contaminants removed based on air passing through the filtering system)
+- Air Filtration – AprilAire MERV 16 Allergy & Asthma Filters capture 98%* of airborne viruses (*Contaminants removed based on air passing through the filtering system)

 We will provide updates as the situation progresses, and we wish all the best for you and your family.